brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 };
 ```

-You can see final implementation of the script in the reference repository:
+You can see the final implementation of the script in the reference repository:

 https://github.com/brigadecore/brigade-tutorial-app/blob/master/brigade.js